 Similarly, excessive usage of exclamation marks can end up triggering a negative response to your emails.
 It can also make an email subject line difficult to read, especially on mobile devices.

 However, if you use it sparingly, you could see better open rates than average.
 Smart Insights’ study found that using exclamation marks sparingly, increased open rates by 10%-20% for 70% of brands.
 They suggest using it once in a while and only for unique cases such as a special sale.

-Hence, as a best practice, use only one exclamation mark in a subject line (if needed).
-Furthermore, don’t use it in every other email to avoid hurting your reputation with spam filters and subscribers.
+So, as best practice, use only one exclamation mark in a subject line (if needed).

-Studies show that using an emoji in email subject lines results in higher open rates.
-If you aren’t using emojis, you may be missing out on some opportunities.
-Mobile Marketer reported on a study that showed 66% higher open rates.
+If you aren’t using emojis, you may be missing out on some opportunities. 🤓 Mobile Marketer reported on a study that showed 66% higher open rates.
 Media Post learned that emojis in subject lines increased email open rates by 15%.

 You have to consider 3 things:

 - Will your audience respond well to emojis?
 You have to look into your audience’s demographics to answer that question.
 If your emails are sent to a younger audience, they’re more likely to be receptive to emojis.

 - Are you sending emails B2B or B2C?
 B2C audiences tend to react better to emojis than B2B readers.